star-du/sicun-assignments/README.md

 # sicun-assignments
-This repo is specially used for assignments.\n
+This repo is specially used for assignments.<br>
-The first assignment is a game five-in-a-row.\n
+The first assignment is a game five-in-a-row.<br>